Five tips to guarantee career progression

 So resist the temptation to play dirty, and use your genuine skills and suitability for the job to actually impress your employer – in a way that doesn’t negatively affect your colleagues.

-No matter how motivated you are to move forward in your career, if you don’t make it obvious to your employer, your career goals might never be fulfilled.
+No matter how motivated you are to move forward, if you don’t make your ambitions obvious to your employer, your career goals might never be fulfilled.

-Take the time to ask your boss about career progression opportunities, and discuss the potential ways you could develop within the business.
-Various development opportunities exist within most businesses, and finding the one that suits you best could be the key sending your career in the right direction.
+Take the time to ask your boss about career progression opportunities and discuss the ways you could develop within the business.
+Many companies offer development opportunities, and finding the one that suits you could be the key to sending your career in the right direction.

 Most importantly, never settle.